As If I Am Not There

 As If I Am Not There (Као да ме нема) is a 2010 Irish-Serbian drama film directed by Juanita Wilson.
 The film is set in the Balkans and is shot in the Serbo-Croatian language.
 It was selected as the Irish entry for the Best Foreign Language Film at the 84th Academy Awards, but did not make the final shortlist.

 The film follows a young teacher who travels to a remote village.
 After the village is attacked, she is imprisoned and raped, together with the women of village.
 It is based on Slavenka Drakulić's 1999 novel of the same name that deals with war rape in the Bosnian War.

 Plot

-Set during the Bosnian War, the movie follows the experiences of a young female teacher from Sarajevo who travels to a remote village to teach.
+Set during the Bosnian War, the movie follows the experiences of Samira, a young teacher from Sarajevo, who travels to a remote village to teach.
 Soon after arriving, the village is attacked by a group of soldiers.
-The men are killed, the women separated from the children, and placed in a makeshift brothel.
+The men are killed and the women are placed in a makeshift brothel.
 There, the women are repeatedly raped and beaten.
+Stripped of all her possessions and constantly threatened with death, Samira decides to take a stand.

-The film is adapted from a novel by the Croatian journalist Slavenka Drakulić based on testimony of women taken prisoner during the Bosnian War.
+She puts on makeup, forbidden by her captors, as a form of defiance.
+Due to this act, a kind hearted Serbian army officer takes notice of Samira and protects her from the soldiers.
+She realizes that surviving means more than just simply staying alive.